Bizjitsu Bizjitsu

 Read More

-Revamping Safety: Brazilian Jiu Jitsu's New Era of Risk Management.
+Revamping Safety: A New Era of Risk Management in BJJ.

 The Brazilian Jiu Jitsu (BJJ) industry has undergone a significant transformation in the aftermath of a groundbreaking $46 million lawsuit against Del Mar Brazilian Jiu Jitsu.
 This legal case has prompted gym owners to reassess their operational practices and prioritize risk management within their training environments.
 In response to the evolving landscape, this article emphasizes the importance of comprehensive risk management plans, explores the necessity of adapting protocols and procedures, and highlights the insights of renowned instructor John Danaher on creating a safe training environment through the concept of control.
 By incorporating these strategies, gym owners can navigate this new era and foster a safer Brazilian Jiu-Jitsu community.